Racial Disparities in Debt Collection: Results

-Figure \ref{fig:time_series} plots the evolution of the racial disparity from 2004-2013.
-The racial disparity is present over our whole sample period, however it increases dramatically during the great recession.
-This could be taken as evidence that minority neighborhoods were disproportionately impacted by recession or that they had less wealth to help mitigate the negative shocks associated with the recession.
+Figure \ref{fig:time_series} plots the evolution of the racial disparity from 2004-2013 and shows that while the racial disparity is present over our whole sample period, it increases dramatically during the Great Recession.
+This pattern could be taken as evidence that majority-black neighborhoods were less able to mitigate the negative shocks associated with the recession or that the recession disproportionately impacted these neighborhoods.
+According to estimates provided by the United States Census Bureau in 2016, the typical black household has a net worth of \$12,920, while that of a typical white household is \$114,700 - this is a \$101,780 difference in wealth that could have important implications for a household's ability to mitigate adverse income shocks.
+About \$35,000 of this wealth gap is not driven by home equity.
+By translating this wealth gap into a difference in annual income and using our estimates of the relationship between income and the likelihood of receiving a judgment on your credit score, we calculate that a wealth gap of this size would explain the racial judgment gap.